Guide for people who give the SRA information about solicitors

 What happens at the Solicitors Disciplinary Tribunal hearing?

 In good time before the hearing we will send you directions to the SDT and when you need to arrive.
 The address of the SDT is Gate House, 1 Farringdon Street, London EC4M 7LG.
 The SDT reception is on the 3rd floor and we will meet you there.
-The SDT website provides a virtual tour or we can arrange a pre-visit if you think that would be helpful.

 In some cases, we will instruct external solicitors or a barrister to represent us and we will let you know if this is the case.
 You will have an opportunity to meet them before the hearing starts and in some cases, you may already have met them in preparing for the hearing.
 Your case handler will also be there to support you.